frc3624/infinite-recharge/README.md

 This code is following the 2021 revision.
 If you would like to see the code from the 2020 Build Season, refer to [this](https://github.com/frc3624/infinite-recharge/tree/5bcc2d8100bd28aaf7b11671c074b383199bf72c)

+This robot code is now finished (moreso abandoned lol) due to the robot breaking during the invitational.
+The robot is scrapped, and we'll update this repository with videos of it functioning.
+This was the code's state right before the invitational.

 ## Required Dependencies

 This project uses the standard Pheonix Libraries (add the libraries regularly), alongside the Rev Robotics libraries.
 Adding these libraries is a bit